 As quick as we are to blame our metabolism for a variety of weight-related woes, our understanding of exactly what's at work is often limited.
-We reached out to Farah Fahad, MS, RD, dietitian and founder of The Farah Effect to give us the 101 on metabolism and tell us exactly which habits to break to get ours back on track.
+We reached out to Farah Fahad, MS, RD, dietitian and founder of The Farah Effect to give us the 101 on metabolism and tell us which bad habits are slowing it down.

 For starters, it's important to rethink your metabolism and realize it's much more than a means to dropping pounds.
 "Our metabolisms are much more complicated than a 1+1=2 equation," says Fahad "People often think of metabolism in terms of just weight loss, but it's essentially how we break down the nutrients we are given (what we eat or supplement) and convert it to energy for the body to use."